 When I started planning my office, I compiled a bunch of things I loved like a crazed maniac, ordered them, and didn’t even stop to think how they would all look together. **Cue Julia Robert’s voice from that scene in Pretty Woman when she tells those retail ladies off** BIG MISTAKE!
 BIG!
 HUGEEEE!
 If you followed along my office, I had a bunch of random ideas like a mural, floating shelves, and an accent chair, and none if them went well together.
 Had I started with a mood board like I did the second time around, I would have known that I was making a bunch of mistakes.
 Just because I loved three things, didn’t mean they would all go well together in the space I was creating.

 And if you’re wondering what a mood board is, it’s basically a collage of the items.
 That’s it, nothing fancy.
 I personally like to use Canva–it’s free, and really easy to use.
 Here’s an example of the mood board I made for the office.

-My mood board is pretty basic, and if you want to get super fancy, you can also remove the background of the object so they all blend together.
-As you can see though, it really helps you visualize the space.
+I love how it allows you to really visualize all the elements together, and especially love the background remover feature.
 I will often swap out things like rugs and art pieces to see what combo really goes well together best.
 It has completely transformed how I plan out my vision for a space I’m creating.